Review and road test of the Kia Stinger

 A STING IN THE TALE

-The Kia Stinger takes the South Korean maker into premium brand executive territory for the very first time.
+The Kia Stinger took the South Korean maker into premium brand executive territory for the very first time.
+Now, it's been updated.
 Jonathan Crouch takes a look.

 Ten Second Review of the Kia Stinger

 Yes, it's a Kia.
 Yes, you might want one.
 No, this 'Gran Turismo' model isn't merely a copy of something German.
 Welcome to the Kia Stinger, now usefully improved.
 The looks don't lie.